|

 they did give us a sense of safety.
 But,

 there were other guards, not as conventional, whom the Lord used to defend us.
-Guardian
+Ex-Mau

 had posted my memories of the following account, but a Rift Valley Academy student